Last Updated on August 25, 2023

 Hey you guys!
 How’s your week going?
-Did you read my last post?
+Did you read my last post about decorating with and neutrals?
 Well, I figured out a solution to my newfound love of whites and neutrals.
 I’ve teamed up with Decorist to knock out my guest bedroom makeover.
 It’s been on my to do list, but I just wasn’t sure exactly how I wanted it to look.

 First and foremost, I said I was drawn to Emily Henderson and Amber Interiors design aesthetic…but for you guys, you already know that, and you’re probably eye-rolling me.
 My favorite retailers were Schoolhouse Electric, West Elm, Lulu & Georgia, and Pure Home.
 I said I was not trying to spend thousands, but I wanted it to look like I spent thousands.
 Ha!
 I’m sure that was hilarious to read.
 I explained how I didn’t want it to look like it rolled out of a catalog.
 As far as explaining the room itself, this is verbatim what I wrote, “This is my guest bedroom.
 I kinda just threw it together when we first moved into our home.
 Bought things that were on sale just to ‘decorate it’, and it became a home for orphaned furniture.
 It’s turned into a hot mess that is quite frankly embarrassing.”

 My inspiration…I kinda hinted at it on Tuesday’s post.
 I had just read Sarah Sherman Samuel’s bedroom progress update and thought it looked so fresh, so clean.
 Just lovely.
 I was immediately head over heels for white.
 And since I had been pinning more neutrals, that seems to be the direction I wanted to take.
 It also had to be unique and eclectic with hints of mid-century design.